Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Basic Facts

-For $abcde$, without loss of generality, we may assume that the edges are arranged as in the first of Figure \ref{edges2}.
-By Lemma \ref{base_tile}, we may further assume that the vertex shared by $c,d$ has degree $3$.
-Let $x$ be the third edge at the vertex.
-Then $x,c$ are adjacent in a tile, and $x,d$ are adjacent in another tile.
-Since there is no edge in the pentagon that is adjacent to both $c$ and $d$, we get a contradiction.
+By Lemma \ref{base_tile}, we may assume the first four of Figure \ref{edges2} are special tiles.
+This implies one of the two ends of $c$ has degree $3$.
+Without loss of generality, we may assume the right end of $c$ has degree $3$.
+Let $x$ be the third edge at this vertex.
+In the first picture, we see $x,c$ are adjacent in a tile, and $x,d$ are adjacent in another tile.
+Since there is no edge in the first pentagon that is adjacent to both $c$ and $d$, we get a contradiction.
+Similar argument for the second, third and fourth pictures lead to the same contradiction.

-The combination $a^2bcd$ has two possible arrangements, given (without loss of generality) by the second (adjacent $a$) and third (separated $a$) of Figure \ref{edges2}.
-By Lemma \ref{base_tile}, we may further assume a degree $3$ vertex with the third edge $x$.
-In the second of Figure \ref{edges2}, the edge $x$ is adjacent to both $c$ and $d$, a contradiction.
-In the third of Figure \ref{edges2}, the edge $x$ is adjacent to both $a$ and $d$, again a contradiction.

-The combination $a^2b^2c$ has three possible arrangements, given by the first and second of Figure \ref{edges1} and fourth of Figure \ref{edges2}.
-In the fourth of Figure \ref{edges2}, we may assume (by Lemma \ref{base_tile}) a degree $3$ vertex with the third edge $x$.
-The edge $x$ is adjacent to both $a$ and $c$, a contradiction.

-The combination $a^3bc$ has two possible arrangements, given by the third of Figure \ref{edges1} ($b,c$ adjacent) and the left of Figure \ref{edges3} ($b,c$ separated).
-In case $b,c$ are separated, the pentagon has one $a^2$-angle that we denote by $\alpha$, two $ab$-angles, and two $ac$-angles.
-Since there are no $b^2$-angle, $c^2$-angle, $bc$-angle, any degree $3$ vertex must be one of three on the left of Figure \ref{edges3}.
-This implies that the $a^2$-angle $\alpha$ appears at every degree $3$ vertex.
-By Lemma \ref{deg3a} (and the remark after the proof of the proposition), the pentagon should have at least two $a^2$-angles, a contradiction.

-The combination $a^3b^2$ has two possible arrangements, given by the fourth of Figure \ref{edges1} ($b$ adjacent) and the right of Figure \ref{edges3} ($b$ separated).
-In case the two $b$-edges are separated, the pentagon has one $a^2$-angle $\alpha$ and four $ab$-angles.
-Since there is no $b^2$-angle, any degree $3$ vertex must be one of two on the right of Figure \ref{edges3}.
-This implies that the $a^2$-angle $\alpha$ appears at every degree $3$ vertex.
-By Lemma \ref{deg3a}, the pentagon should have at least two $a^2$-angles, a contradiction.

-Finally, the first of Figure \ref{edges1} has three $ab$-vertices (shared by $a$-edge and $b$-edge).
-If any such $ab$-vertex has degree $3$, then the third edge at the vertex is adjacent to both $a$ and $b$.
-The only such edge in the pentagon is $c$.

-If two $ab$-vertices of degree $3$ are adjacent, then we have two $c$-edges at the two vertices, and these two $c$-edges belong to the same pentagon, a contradiction.
-Therefore we cannot have adjacent $ab$-vertices of degree $3$.
-The observation implies the final statement of the lemma. \end{proof}
+The fifth pentagon in Figure \ref{edges2} has no $a^2$-angle, no $b^2$-angle, and no $c^2$-angle.
+Therefore each degree $3$ vertex has at most one $a$, at most one $b$, and at most one $c$.
+This implies that each degree $3$ vertex has exactly one $a$, one $b$, and one $c$.
+Therefore each degree $3$ vertex has the $ac$-angle $\theta$.
+By Lemma \ref{deg3a}, this implies the $ac$-angle $\theta$ appears at least twice in the pentagon, a contradiction.

+The sixth pentagon in Figure \ref{edges2} has no $b^2$-angle, no $c^2$-angle, and no $bc$-angle.
+The seventh pentagon in Figure \ref{edges2} has no $b^2$-angle.
+By the similar argument as the fifth of Figure \ref{edges2}, this implies each degree $3$ vertex has at least two $a$, and therefore has the $a^2$-angle $\theta$.
+By Lemma \ref{deg3a}, this implies the $a^2$-angle $\theta$ appears at least twice in the pentagon, a contradiction. \end{proof}